 - Polar Express – Recreate the magic of the children’s book and feature film, The Polar Express, by dressing in your best pajamas for a festive ride on the Polar Express Train Ride via the Mount Hood Railroad.

-Enjoy the sounds of the season from the Dickens Carolers throughout the month of December while they stroll the grounds at these historic McMenamin’s properties: Cornelius Pass Roadhouse, Edgefield, Grand Lodge, and Hotel Oregon.
+Enjoy the sounds of the season from the Dickens Carolers throughout the month of December while they stroll around Portland at many public events, including historic McMenamin’s properties!
+Check their website for specific locations and dates.

 Every year this tiny replica frontier town at Alpenrose Dairy is transformed into a winter wonderland with the nostalgic Storybook Lane, complete with animals, vintage storefronts, local choir singing, Santa visits, and holiday movies in the Opera House.
-December 2-18.
+All December until Christmas Eve.

 Get all gussied up for an afternoon/evening out on the town with your budding thespians or dancers.

-- NW Children’s Theater – Showing Wizard of Oz December 3 – January 2.
+- NW Children’s Theater – Showing Cinderella until January 1.

-- Oregon Ballet Theater – The holiday classic George Balanchine’s The Nutcracker December 10-26 at Keller Auditorium.
+- Oregon Ballet Theater – The holiday classic George Balanchine’s The Nutcracker until December 24 at Keller Auditorium.

 Have some sweet teeth in the family?
-Enjoy gingerbread house decorating and the huge candy buffet at OMSI for their annual Gingerbread Jamboree, benefiting the Union League of Portland.
+Enjoy gingerbread house decorating and the huge candy buffet at OMSI for their annual Gingerbread Jamboree.
 The best part is no clean up required!
-Choose from three, separate decorating sessions on December 3.
+Every day through January 1.

-Get out in the fresh air for a festive run/walk in downtown Portland on December 4.
+Get out in the fresh air for a festive run/walk in downtown Portland, always the first weekend in December.
 Ugly sweaters encouraged!

 The whole family will enjoy a stroll down this famous and historic Portland street, whose homeowners deck their halls and homes from top to bottom with Christmas lights and holiday displays for the public to enjoy since the 1920s.
 December 15-31.

-Celebrate the first night of Hanukkah with the lighting of the giant menorah at sundown, starting on December 24 at Direct Park.
+Celebrate the first night of Hanukkah with the lighting of the giant menorah at sundown, starting on December 13 at Director Park.

 December each year marks the gray whales migration south, along the Oregon Coast.
 Visit the Depot Bay Whale Watching Center, where volunteers will help you spot these gentle giants from December 27-31.

-Welcome the Year of the Rooster January 28 – February 12 with a variety of family-friendly events at Lan Su Chinese Gardens.
+Welcome the Year of the Dog February 16 – March 4 with a variety of family-friendly events at Lan Su Chinese Gardens.
 Festivities include a lion dance performance, lantern viewing, and dragon processions.

-In February and March keep the late winter dreariness at bay by taking music-loving kiddos to the Oregon Symphony showings of The Pied Piper of Portlandia and Castles and Wizards.
+This winter keep the late winter dreariness at bay by taking music-loving kiddos to the Oregon Symphony for their KinderConcerts and Symphony Story Times!.

 Have any great winter activities to add?
 Please comment below!